-The Whangarei local is sitting out New Zealand's test series in India with grade two ligament strain in his left ankle suffered at a training session.
+The Whangarei local is New Zealand's test series in India with grade two ligament strain in his left ankle suffered at a training session.

 Speaking in a wide-ranging interview with Tony Veitch, Southee talked about his struggles over the past few months in which he has taken only 14 wickets at 46.14.

 "Obviously, you want to take wickets and contribute to the team.
 There's no better feeling than picking up bags of wickets every game," he said.